Why invest in Indian Manufacturing Sector

 Consequently, India is fast growing to be a global manufacturing hub, All the necessary skills in capital engineering, process and products are possessed by the country as a result of its higher education, combined with its long manufacturing history.

 Numerous enterprises from varied industries are attracted by the cheap, skilled Indian manpower, in turn turning the country into a global manufacturing powerhouse.

 The huge domestic market in India, as well as the availability of cheap, skilled manpower, attracts the forever growing number of multinational companies, who wish to set up their manufacturing bases in India.

 The very size of the market in India is quite appealing.
 According to a study conducted by the McKinsey Global Institute, given the rate at which the Indian economy seems to be growing, it is probable that by 2025, India will have become the 5th largest consumer market in the world.

-It is also estimated that, by 2025, the aggregate Indian consumer spending would have quadrupled to about US$ 1.5 trillion, as a result of a three fold hike in household income and a ten fold raise in middle class population.
+It is also estimated that, by 2025, the aggregate Indian consumer spending would have quadrupled to about US$ 1.5 trillion, as a result of a three-fold hike in household income and a tenfold rise in the middle-class population.

-An abundance of technical and engineering manpower too is offered by India, producing roughly 4000,000 engineering graduates every year.
+An abundance of technical and engineering manpower to is offered by India, producing roughly 4000,000 engineering graduates every year.